You thought you were the one making the turkey, but your mother just texted to say she’s making the turkey.

 The thawing and the refreezing process removes some of the moisture from the meat, making the turkey much drier than if you had cooked it after the first thaw.
 This is why thawing and refreezing your turkey is not a decision you should take lightly.

-How to Properly Refreeze Turkey
+How to Safely Refreeze Turkey

 Hopefully, you thawed your turkey properly in its original wrapping in the original pan.
 If this is the case, it is best to put your turkey in a large turkey bag and freeze it as is.
 Do not remove it from the original packaging.